 The combined outcome of your analyses is that we are able to develop a visual, statistical, sentiment and physical assessment of how your brand is perceived, performs and its place compared to your competitors.
 When combined with your business and beliefs objectives, we have the basis for a solid brand design brief.

 From this brief we will design the visible elements of your brand that identify it and distinguish it from competitor brands.
-A cohesive identity that wholly reflects the personality and purpose of your organisation, which will enable you to build a positive brand image.
+A cohesive identity that wholly reflects the personality and purpose of your organization, which will enable you to build a positive brand image.
 And a language that encourages audiences, from customers to investors, to buy-into your brand image.

 We develop the brand design through multiple media formats, create future campaigns and compare these campaigns to the visual benchmarking exercise.
 This enables everyone to see the brand in comparable real-life scenarios.
 We also advocate that brand design routes are tested internally with employees and externally, if the project scope allows, with consumer focus groups or even in some online campaign activity.

-'A cohesive identity that wholly reflects the personality and purpose of your organisation, which will enable you to build a positive brand image.
+'A cohesive identity that wholly reflects the personality and purpose of your organization, which will enable you to build a positive brand image.
 And a language that encourages audiences, from customers to investors, to buy-into your brand image.'

 We will produce a full suite of brand guidelines to enable all partners to understand why and how the brand is implemented.
 We can help deliver those onboarding sessions internally and externally.

 There are many brand agencies and many brand implementation agencies.
 There isn’t one agency that does both as expertly as we do.
-So, once your brand identity is developed, we are very well placed to support the delivery through marketing and mobilise its physical implementation, across the globe.
+So, once your brand identity is developed, we are very well placed to support the delivery through marketing and mobilize its physical implementation, across the globe.

 'There are many brand agencies and many brand implementation agencies.
 There isn’t one agency that does both as expertly as we do.'